acloudfan/Amazon-RDS-Aurora-Postgres-v1/backup/README.md

 3. Restore the database from dump
 ---------------------------------

-pg_restore   -d buptest < buptest.dump.custom
+* Creates the DB objects and populate pg_restore   -d buptest < buptest.dump.custom

+* Drops the database recreates it pg_restore  -d postgres -c -C <  buptest.dump.custom

 4. Clean up
 -----------

+* You may drop the test database once you are done with this exercise

 psql -c "DROP DATABASE buptest;"